Scientific terms translated

 Genus (pl.
 Genera) = a term used describe a group of species in taxonomic classification, referring to a set of closely related or similar species

-Ghost fishing = discarded, lost, or abandoned, fishing gear in the marine environment, which continues to entangle and potentially kill marine animals, smother habitat (such as reefs) and act as a hazard to navigation
+Ghost fishing = discarded, lost or abandoned, fishing gear in the marine environment, which continues to entangle and potentially kill marine animals, smother habitats (such as reefs) and act as a hazard to navigation

-Gill(s) = slit-like openings on each side of a shark near the head, used to extract oxygen from water for respiration
+Gill(s) = slit-like openings on each side of a shark's head, used to extract oxygen from water for respiration

 Gillnet = commercial fishing method, utilising a net which entangles in fish gills (In contrast to a "Purse seine"), difficult to untangle sharks caught as "Bycatch", so can lead to "Post-release mortality"